 Extracting critical minerals and turning them into batteries powering a vehicle is extremely complex with dozens of discrete steps, often done by numerous firms in several locations.
-There are several chemical processes needed to produce a multitude of inorganic compounds that in-turn are processed to create cathode and anode active materials, typically taking the form of a dry powder, shipped to the battery manufacturing facility.
+There are several chemical processes needed to produce several inorganic compounds that in-turn are processed to create cathode and anode active materials, typically taking the form of a dry powder, shipped to the battery manufacturing facility.
 This cathode and anode material is subsequently mixed into a "slurry" with other additives and solutions, sprayed onto a metal foil acting as a current collector, and dried.
 Once the slurry has dried, the foil is slit into appropriate sections, rolled (or stacked) together, and placed into the battery housing with a separator that either has absorbed, or will absorb, the electrolyte filling.
 If these complicated chemical compounding processes are not properly considered as the Treasury Department develops guidance, the new Section 30D Clean Vehicle Credit will likely be rendered ineffective.
-To prevent this outcome, Autos Drive America strongly recommends the Treasury Department establish the point at which the cathode and anode slurries are sprayed onto metal foils as the beginning of the battery component manufacturing processe.
+Establishing the point at which the cathode and anode slurries are sprayed onto metal foils as the beginning of the battery component manufacturing process would prevent this unwanted outcome.